-7 Concluding Remarks
+7 Concluding remarks

-In this paper, we have reported our preliminary results on automatic verification of population protocols.
-We defined a weak form of fairness condition for population protocols, which is weaker than both the global and the local fairness as originally required for the population protocol model in [5].
-This weak fairness can be supported by Spin.
+In this paper, we have reported our preliminary results on automatic verification of population protocols in Spin.
+We defined a weak form of fairness condition for population protocols, which is weaker than both global and local fairness as originally required for the population protocol model in Ref.
+[10].
+Weak fairness can be supported by Spin.
 We have successfully model checked the self-stabilizing leader election in complete graphs under such a weaker fairness condition.
-(A formal correctness proof was also presented.)
-Although the global fairness is indeed necessary for the correctness of self-stabilizing token circulation in directed rings, we have still managed to model check the algorithm in Spin by a two-phase approach without explicitly encoding the global fairness.
-This approach follows the proof in [10].
-More interestingly, counterexamples to show why local fairness is insufficient for token circulation have been automatically generated in Spin.
-This has improved our understanding of the population protocol model.
+Although global fairness is indeed necessary for the correctness of selfstabilizing token circulation in directed rings, we have managed to model check the algorithm in Spin by a two-phase approach without explicitly encoding global fairness.
+This approach follows the proof in Ref.
+[16].
+More interestingly, counterexamples to show why local fairness is insufficient for token circulation and leader election in directed rings have been automatically generated in Spin.
+This has improved our understanding of the population protocols.

-Directly encoding global fairness will require auxiliary variables in the model to characterize fairness situations, this will increase the complexity of the model.
+Direct encoding global fairness in Spin will require auxiliary variables in the model to characterize fairness situations, which will increase the complexity of the model.
 Furthermore, it will result in very large LTL formulas.
 Usually, a strong fairness condition in LTL has the following form:

-$$<>$$ [ ] enabled A => [ ] $<>$ A
+$$[]\langle\rangle$$ enabled A = > $[]\langle\rangle$ A

-in which A stands for an activity in the model and enabled is the predicate specifying the condition when A can be enabled.
-The global fairness for population protocols requires that each step that can be taken infinitely often is actually taken infinitely often.
-Since one step can be enabled in many different configurations, this will require the enabled predicate to encode all such configurations when the step A can be enabled.
+in which A stands for an activity in the model and enabled is the proposition specifying the condition when A can be enabled.
+Global fairness for population protocols requires that each step that can be taken infinitely often is actually taken infinitely often.
+Since one step can be enabled in many different configurations, this will require the enabled proposition to encode all such configurations when the step A can be enabled.
 Moreover, there are many more different steps in a population protocol.
 All these will end into a very large LTL formula.
 Spin cannot deal with large LTL formulas.
 The size of the formulas will also increase exponentially, when the number of nodes in the network increases.
-Therefore, even we can model the global fairness, this approach does not scale up for verifying population protocols.
+In Spin, the model checker transforms the negation of a given LTL formula into a Büchi automaton, then it builds the product of the automaton and the model to check emptiness of the product.
+The size of the Büchi automaton is exponential to the size of the LTL formula.
+Therefore, even we can model global fairness, this approach does not scale up for verifying population protocols.

-Our study in this paper gives rise to two interesting open questions: (1) Possibly we can find a fairness condition which is weaker than the global fairness but still strong enough to guarantee the correctness of population protocols.
-For such a fairness condition, hopefully the available model checkers can deal with.
+Our study in this paper gives rise to two interesting open questions: (1) Possibly we can find a fairness condition which is weaker than global fairness but still strong enough to guarantee the correctness of population protocols.
+For such a fairness condition, hopefully the available model checkers can deal with efficiently.
 (2) For population protocols, we do not encounter the usual state explosion problem as in many other model checking exercises, since a node only has few states in the population protocol model.
 We in fact need efficient model checking algorithms to deal with large LTL formulas.
+The work reported in Ref.
+[17] is closely related, but it still cannot be applied to population protocols as we have checked in the paper.
+Our experience [18] of verification of selfstabilizing distributed algorithms in PVS suggests the possibility of using a theorem prover to check population protocols under global fairness, which is currently under our investigation.
+It is also possible to use probabilistic model checkers for the verification of population protocols, since if we associate probabilities with all enabled interactions in a protocol configuration, then an execution will be global fair with probability 1.0.